Shobhit141141/LilyPad-x-DCG/README.md

 1. Navigate to the website.
 2. Add a new product by filling out the dynamic input form.
 3. View the list of products dynamically fetched from the database.
-4. Update or delete product information as needed.

 ---